Approved by the President, May 2004

 Publicity.
 Sponsors should arrange that events be publicized on the campus at least one week in advance through the college’s regular means for communicating with faculty, students and staff, especially Around the Heart and the faculty newsletter.

-Publicity off-campus, for public events, should be coordinated through the Coordinator of Events, who will involve the office of Public Affairs as appropriate.
+Publicity off-campus, for public events, should be coordinated through the Coordinator of Events, who will involve the Marketing and Communications Office as appropriate.

 Earlham Services.
 Sponsors should consult with the Coordinator of Events about any assistance that may be needed regarding audio-visual equipment, food, housekeeping or site preparation.
 If such assistance is needed sponsors should make arrangements with the following departments: